 In addition to the Promoted Listings and Promotions Manager merchandising tools, the Marketing API can also be used for Store Email Marketing.
 This method allows an eBay store seller to create and send email campaigns to subscribers, followers, and past customers who've signed up to receive newsletters from a seller's store.

 Shoppers have more retail options than ever and promoting your item listings with ad placements and discount offers can help to set your inventory apart from the masses.

-Whether it’s showcasing key listings in prominent locations or increasing basket size with a Buy 2, Get 20% Off deal and clearing out last season’s stock with simple offering $10 off the standard price, the Marketing API lets sellers craft marketing schemes that match their business needs.
+Whether it’s showcasing key items in prominent locations or increasing basket size with a Buy 2, Get 20% Off deal and clearing out last season’s stock with simple offering $10 off the standard price, the Marketing API lets sellers craft marketing schemes that match their business needs.

 Sellers can run reports on Promoted Listings campaigns and Promotions Manager discounts to evaluate their marketing efforts and find the most effective ways to increase sales.

-However, there are listing requirements and site restrictions for these marketing tools.
+Note: There are listing requirements and site restrictions for these marketing tools.
 For complete information on the Marketing API requirements, including product Terms and Conditions, see the Promoted Listings requirements and restrictions and Promotions Manager requirements and restrictions sections below.

 This overview contains: